Mfxof/Angular-Render-Web-Building/README.md

 - Click **Create New Project**.
 - Name your project (e.g., "My AngularJS Project").
 - Select your GitHub repository (the one where you pushed the project in `deployApp`).

+⚠️ On GitHub, configure it to enable automatic push notifications to the repositories on Render ⚠️
+- In the repository, go to `Settings`
+- Click on `Security` -> `Secrets and variables` -> `Actions`
+- Create a `New repository secret`
+- Add the name "RENDER"
+- Set the value that you can get after creating your account
+- In your project `Settings`, copy the `Deploy hook` and paste it as the value

 ---